juju/docs/src/en/commands.md

-   Adjusts the firewall rules and any relevant security mechanisms of the cloud to allow public access to the service.
+   Adjusts the firewall rules and any relevant security mechanisms of the cloud to allow public access to the application.

    **Examples:**